zshuguang/dev-apac.bambora.com/source/ihpp.md

 # Overview

 Thanks for visiting the Bambora Developer Portal.
 Here, we’ve outlined how you can start processing online payments.
-If you have any questions or require assistance, don’t hesitate to get in touch!
+If you have any questions or require assistance, don’t hesitate to get in touch 123!

 Processing online transactions via iHPP requires the following sequence: